English/Welsh as an Additional Language

 - Planning collaborative learning activities, where children learn from each other, and good models of English.

-Parents and carers should speak to their child’s school initially if they have any questions about their child learning English or Welsh as an additional language (EAL/WAL).
+Children, young people, parents or carers should speak to the school initially if they have any questions about the child/young person learning English or Welsh as an additional language (EAL/WAL).
 Each school has an EAL Co-ordinator.
 The school may contact our Minority Ethnic Achievement Service for support.

 The following Welsh Government document may be useful for more information: